KMITFOSS/openmrs-webgl-globe/DEPLOY.md

   1. If you used firebase open, use your arrow keys to navigate to 'Hosting: Deployed Site' and press Enter

 Congratulations, your site is now deployed to firebase!

+If you have made changes to your code and want to update your deployed site:

+1. Push all changes to github
+2. Run firebase deploy on the command line

+All of your changes should now be up on your deployed site!